 When constipation goes on for months at a time, it's considered chronic.
 Your doctor will need to find out what's causing it.
-But before she suggests medications to treat it, she may first suggest you make some changes in your daily life.
-She may recommend you:
+But before they suggest medications to treat it, they may first suggest you make some changes in your daily life.
+They may recommend you:

 Eat more fiber.
 Pack your plate with lots of veggies, fruits, and whole grains and don't eat too many low-fiber foods like dairy and meat.